Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: The special case G=0

 The vanishing of the quantity $G$ introduces some intriguing geometrical possibilities that we now consider at the outset.
-From (\ref{G}) we note that there are two branches when $G = 0$.
+A similar idea was used in~\cite{Tamanini:2012hg} in the context of $f(T)$ gravity.
+From~(\ref{G}) we note that there are two branches of solutions when $G = 0$.
 For the first branch, we set

 where $C_3$ is an integration constant.
 The metric structure then assumes the simplified form \be ds^2 = -e^{-\frac{\mu}{2}}dt^2 + K e^{\mu}\left(dx^2 + dy^2 + dz^2\right), \quad r=\sqrt{x^2+y^2+z^2} \ee